silinternational/serverless-mfa-api/README.md

 ### U2F Registration
 - The consumer does a `POST` to `/u2f`, providing their API Key and API Secret in the headers as well as the `appId` in the JSON body.
 - We respond with an object including the UUID for further API calls as well as the challenge object to be passed along to the browser's `u2f.register()` call.
 - The consumer uses the `u2f.register()` javascript API call in the browser.
 - The end user inserts their FIDO U2F device and the light should be blinking and the user presses the button on the device.
 - Pressing the button will trigger the callback method provided to the `u2f.register()` call which should pass the response object to the consumer's service, which in turn can make a `PUT` call to `/mfa/{uuid}` with a JSON body including a property named `signResult` with a value of the object returned from the U2F device.
 - We will validate the response and store the `keyHandle` and `publicKey` encrypted by the consumer's API Secret and respond with a success or error message.

 ### U2F Authentication
 - The consumer does a `POST` to `/u2f/{uuid}/auth`, providing their API Key and API Secret in the headers.
-- We respond with the challenge object to be passed along to the the browser's `u2f.sign()` call.
+- We respond with the challenge object to be passed along to the browser's `u2f.sign()` call.
 - The end user inserts their FIDO U2F device and the light should be blinking and the user presses the button on the device.
 - Pressing the button will trigger the callback method provided to the `u2f.sign()` call which should pass the response object to the consumer's service, which in turn can make a `PUT` call to `/mfa/{uuid}/auth` with a JSON body including a property named `signResult` with a value of the object returned from the U2F device.
 - We will validate the signResult and respond with a success or error message.

 ## Notes about FIDO U2F
 - [FIDO U2F](https://www.yubico.com/solutions/fido-u2f/) is still relatively new with very limited support by browsers.
 In fact it is really only supported in Chrome without the need of installing extensions.
 - Interaction with U2F devices either requires integration at a very low level or the use of a higher level javascript API.
 Oddly enough, the javascript API is not maintained in a distributable format.
 A copy of it can be obtained from YubiCo at https://demo.yubico.com/js/u2f-api.js or as part of a demo application from Google's GitHub: https://raw.githubusercontent.com/google/u2f-ref-code/master/u2f-gae-demo/war/js/u2f-api.js
 - The `appId` used in the registration process must match the URL of the page where the user is authenticating and it must be HTTPS.
 It does  not need the full path though, so https://myapp.com is sufficient if the page is at https://myapp.com/auth/login.

 ## Continuous Integration / Continuous Deployment (CI/CD)